calvinfeng/study-guide/doc/architectures.md

 times from users around the world (like in Japan, second most popular country)

 They use Redis extensively, it powers their main feed, activity feed, session system, and other related systems.
-All of Redis' data needs to fit in memory, so we end up running several Quadruple Extra-Large memory instances for Reddis, too, and occasionally shard across a few Redis instances for any given subsystem.
+All of Redis' data needs to fit in memory, so they end up running several Quadruple Extra-Large memory instances for Reddis, too, and occasionally shard across a few Redis instances for any given subsystem.
 They run Redis in a master-replica setup and have the replicas constantly saving the DB out to disk, and finally use